 Track and Field

 The appeal of boarding outside Canada is considerable, both for the quality of the academics and for the richness of the cultural experience.
 Being in Europe or Asia, for example, means being proximate to a wealth of languages, ideas, places, and people.
 Closer to home, the United States is home to some of the oldest and most respected boarding schools on the continent, and some of the most progressive schools in the world.
+To find schools that match your values, take a look at our recently added page of US private school rankings.

 All participate in a robust, world-class academic tradition.
 With students enrolling from around the world, learning from each other, discussing their backgrounds and sharing an understanding of their place in the world, schools outside Canada are able to offer a broad range of opportunity and independence that isn't available at home.
 Along with that cultural understanding is often the chance to develop language and communication skills.

 Graduation requirements, as well as the degrees offered by international schools, varies based on focus, curriculum, and affiliation.
 For example, students attending Neuchâtel Junior College earn credits toward completion of the Ontario Secondary School Diploma.
-Other schools—including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School—offer the International Baccalaureate Diploma Program (IBDP) toward the fulfilment of the IB diploma.
+Other schools—including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School—offer the International Baccalaureate Diploma Programme (IBDP) toward the fulfilment of the IB diploma.

 The International Baccalaureate is a two-year advanced secondary school curriculum that was founded in 1968 and is now taught in schools in more than 140 countries, including many alternative institutions in Canada.